tyrcho/fp-scala/objsets/README.md

 Before tackling this assignment, we suggest you first study the already implemented methods `contains` and `incl` for inspiration.

+## Grading :

+* 1 Filtering
+* 2 Unions
+* 3 Sorting
+* 4 Tying everything together
+functional programming (don't use variables, return statements or any imperative patterns) : +8 points use of no other methods of List[Char] than the 3 listed : +2 points bonus : +5 points if you solve the next optional exercise

 ## 1 Filtering

 Implement filtering on tweet sets.
 Complete the stubs for the methods `filter` and `filter0`. `filter` takes as argument a function, the predicate, which takes a tweet and returns a boolean. `filter` then returns the subset of all the tweets in the original set for which the predicate is true.
 For example, the following call: